expo/expo/packages/jest-expo/README.md

 If you have problems with the code in this repository, please file issues & bug reports at https://github.com/expo/expo.
 Thanks!

+**Note:** If you get errors on .mjs files when using the `jest-expo/universal` preset or the `projects` Jest field, see the following issue and comment for a workaround: https://github.com/expo/expo/issues/8809#issuecomment-644825996.
+This was fixed in https://github.com/expo/expo/pull/8839.

 ### Installation

 - `yarn add jest-expo --dev` or `npm i jest-expo --save-dev`